-The town is particularly well known for its many speciality food best sampled at local stalls and street kitchens.
-There is far too much to list here, but the banh khoai is a wonderfully tasty pancake and the platter of snacks usually sold at about four or five in the afternoon is truly mouthwatering.
+The town is particularly well known for its many speciality foods best sampled at local stalls and street kitchens.
+There is far too much to list here, but the banh khoai is a wonderfully tasty pancake and the platter of snacks usually sold at about four or five in the afternoon are truly mouthwatering.
 Hue is also famous for its noodles dishes and has its own delicately flavoured version of noodle and rice soups.

 Azerai La Residence, Hue

 A luxury hotel evoking the opulence of a bygone era.
 La Residence has fabulous rooms with exquisite views of the serene Perfume River.

 Pilgrimage Village, Hue